 We asked Mathilde Thomas, the founder of one of our fave skin care lines and owner of the uber-luxurious Caudalie Vinotherapie Spa at the Plaza here in New York City, to give us some DIY options for home.
 Because we can't all run over to the Plaza for a fancy facial or body treatment, can we?
-So read on for two of Mathilde's recipes–one to fix the mean things you did to your skin over the summer and one to moisturize your whole body once it gets drier and chillier out there:
+So read on for two of Mathilde's recipes--one to fix the mean things you did to your skin over the summer and one to moisturize your whole body once it gets drier and chillier out there:

 ADD BRIGHTNESS and GLOW After sun damage, the goal is to restore brightness and glow to your face.
 The best way to restore luminosity is to alternate between warm and cold temperatures, and to use fruit to naturally nourish the skin:

--The rounded edges of the brown sugar granules will rub off the dead skin cells (and are softer and less abrasive than a salt scrub) and the honey will nourish, while the oil moisturizes.
+-Blend 1 part brown sugar, 1 part grape seed oil, 1 part honey and 1 part grape seeds. -Add about 10 pumps of your regular nourishing body lotion.
+Warm the mix slightly-- approximately 20 seconds in the microwave--then apply the mixture to the entire body. -The rounded edges of the brown sugar granules will rub off the dead skin cells (and are softer and less abrasive than a salt scrub) and the honey will nourish, while the oil moisturizes.
 Massage the ingredients into the skin, focusing on rough spots like elbows and knees, before stepping into the shower.
 Rinse thoroughly.
 Once dry, apply your regular body lotion to lock in moisture.